 (i) personally identifiable information (“PII”) collected, used, Processed, stored, or generated as the result of the Services, including, without limitation, any information that identifies an individual, such as an individual’s social security number or other government-issued identification number, date of birth, address, telephone number, biometric data, mother’s maiden name, email address, credit card information, or an individual’s name in combination with any other of the elements here listed; and

-(ii) protected health information (“PHI”) collected, used, Processed, stored, or generated as the result of the Services, which is defined under the Health Insurance Portability and Accountability Act (“HIPAA”) and its related rules and regulations.

 21.2 State Data is and will remain the sole and exclusive property of the State and all right, title, and interest in the same is reserved by the State.

 21.3 Contractor Use of State Data.
 Contractor is provided a limited license to State Data for the sole and exclusive purpose of providing the Services, including a license to collect, process, store, generate, and display State Data only to the extent necessary in the provision of the Services.
 Contractor must: